Sadiq Dadashov

-Sadiq Alakbar oglu Dadashov (Sadıq Ələkbər oğlu Dadaşov, 1905 – 1946) was an architect and architecture historian of the Soviet Azerbaijan, Honored Art Worker of the Azerbaijan SSR (1940), laureate of the Stalin Prize of the 2nd Degree (1941).
+Sadiq Alakbar oghlu Dadashov (Sadıq Ələkbər oğlu Dadaşov, 1905 – 1946) was an architect and architecture historian of the Soviet Azerbaijan, Honored Art Worker of the Azerbaijan SSR (1940), laureate of the Stalin Prize of the 2nd Degree (1941).

 Biography

 S.A.
-Dadashov was born on April 15, 1905 in Baku.
-In 1929, he graduated from Azerbaijan State Oil Academy (afterwards he became its professor).
+Dadashov was born on April 15, 1905, in Baku.
+In 1929, he graduated from Azerbaijan State Oil Academy (afterward he became its professor).
 He was the author of books about the architecture of Azerbaijan.
 He was a full member of the Academy of Sciences of the Azerbaijan SSR (1945).
 Sadiq Dadashov worked in close cooperation with Mikayil Useynov.
 He developed progressive traditions of Azerbaijani architecture creatively.
 He erected many residential and public buildings in Baku and in other cities of Azerbaijan.

 Dadashov died in Moscow, on December 24, 1946.